duilee/doodoo47/README.md

 ## About myself

 Graduated from UC Berkeley in May 2019 as Applied Mathematics Major with concentration in Fianance/Data Science.
+Currently, working as a Business Strategist seeking to implement computational aspects into my daily work.

-Currently interested in computational algorithms, optimization, predictive analysis including machine learning, deep learning and data management.
+Interested in computational algorithms, optimization, predictive analysis including machine learning, deep learning and data management.
 Always open for discussions and ideas.

 For contact,